NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 You can use [msbuild -t:restore](../reference/msbuild-targets.md#restore-target) to restore packages in NuGet 4.x+ and MSBuild 15.1+, which are included with Visual Studio 2017 and higher.

 This command restores packages in projects that use [PackageReference](package-references-in-project-files.md) for package references.
-Starting with MSBuild 16.5+, the command also supports *packages.config* package references, when used with `-p:RestorePackagesConfig=true`.
+Starting with MSBuild 16.5+, the command also supports [packages.config](/nuget/reference/packages-config) package references, when used with `-p:RestorePackagesConfig=true`.

 To use MSBuild restore:

-1. Open a Developer Command Prompt by searching for *developer command prompt* and starting the prompt from the **Start** menu.
-The Developer Command Prompt for Visual Studio from the **Start** menu is configured with all the necessary paths for MSBuild.
+1. Open a Developer Command Prompt by searching for *developer command prompt* and starting the prompt from the **Start** menu, which configures all the necessary paths for MSBuild.

 1. Switch to the folder containing the project or *packages.config* file, and enter `msbuild -t:restore`.